7 THINGS

 I wasn’t going to write this week, so forgive a rush job…

-Yet this was the fortune built the Secession, funded Klimt, and supported the artists who would define modernism.
 The building’s motto gleams above its lintel: “Der Zeit ihre Kunst.
 Der Kunst ihre Freiheit” – to every era its art, to art its freedom.
-But what kind of freedom emerges from such origins?
+But what kind of freedom springs from such foundations?

 Keep reading with a 7-day free trial